Hotels: Weaving an Accessible Welcome Mat

 December 12, 2013 2:00 p.m. - 3:30p.m.
 Eastern Speaker: Nancy Horton, Information Specialist, Mid-Atlantic ADA Center

-This session will cover a variety of topics addressed in the recent revisions of the ADA regulations.
-We will cover the changes related to effective communication, reservation systems and front desk operations, distribution of accessible guest rooms designed for individuals who are deaf and hard of hearing, and dispersal of accessible rooms among price offerings and various room types.
-Emergency egress strategies for guests and employees with disabilities will also be discussed.
-Resources will be provided.
-The session will conclude with a question and answer segment.
+This session covered a variety of topics addressed in the 2010 revisions of the ADA regulations.
+It addressed changes related to effective communication, reservation systems and front desk operations, distribution of accessible guest rooms designed for individuals who are deaf and hard of hearing, and dispersion of accessible rooms among price offerings and various room types.
+Emergency egress strategies for guests and employees with disabilities were also discussed, and resources were provided. .

 Unlocking the Mystery of the 2010 Standards for Lodging